stem-piano/stem-piano-g-main/documentation/users_manual.md

 During calibration the *stem piano* firmware measures the maximum and minimum sensor output values and uses those values to calibrate the CNY-70 sensor response in firmware.

 Without calibration, the piano will likely sound uneven when playing.
 This is similar to the situation of a poorly voiced piano.
+Additionally, some notes may not make any sound.

 ### Use